derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/physical_modelling/readme.md

 ### Virtual Room with Short Sources

-The initial model of the virtual room with the geometries taken from the Caballero paper resulted
+The initial model of the virtual room with the geometries taken  resulted

 in some stability issues and less control of the movements of the air particles on Abaqus which is the